johnr14/qmk_custom/README.md

 ## Info

 The MCU in Q1V1 is small awith limited MCU flash.
+So only the 4 first layers can be dynamic and 4 more programmed in code.
 My system is Linux, so no Mac/Win things.

 TODO: For easy reminder, you can press XXXX to launch image viewer of layer image.
 For it to work, put the images in ~/.qmk/layerimages/keychron-q1_0-15.png